SkrzypMajster/next-fullstack-boilerplate/README.md

 - `docker:build-prod` - Builds application Docker image for production environment
 - `docker:start` - Run the application locally in a Docker environment
 - `docker:start-prod` - Run production version of the application in Docker environment
+- `db:push`: - Applies all the changes specified in schema document into the database
+- `db:run-migrations`: Run database migrations
+- `db:generate-migration`: Create new database migration based on changes in Schema document

 ## Resources
 - [Next.js documentation](https://nextjs.org/docs/app/getting-started)